 For years I have claimed the only decent Italian food outside of Italy is Buenos Aires and New York, but after dining at Gioia Mia Italian Restaurant – I am going to have to add Nasu to that list.
 Think I’m kidding?
 Gioia Mia has been in operation for over 20 years and earned many accolades including being one of the Top 100 restaurants in Japan.
 Frequently booked out, Gioia Mia is the dining option of choice in Nasu and has held many famous guests, and is even a favourite of the Royal Family who when in town regularly pop in.
 You would think all this fame has gone to their head, but seemingly not as Gioia Mia Italian Restaurant in Nasu continues to operate with a homely yet quaint fit out preferring instead to focus on the freshness of the ingredient (largely sourced locally from Tochigi Prefecture) and maintaining its impeccably high standards.
 Literally anything on the menu is going to be delicious, but worthy of particular mention is the delicious hand-rolled wood fired pizza’s, soft-shelled crab, fresh garden salad and carbonara pasta.
 Open 11-8 daily except for Thursday with an English menu hidden out back if you ask!

 There is plenty of English information available free of charge at the information desk near the front entrance – but if you’re short on time be sure not to miss the cool public foot spa to the left of the main gates and be careful around Nasu’s famous Sessho-seki or Killing Stone.
 The mythology behind it is incredible and can be read here.
-The Sessho-seki is so famous in fact that it is even sung about in the Japanese national anthem and is an important part of Nasu’s identity, one of the best hot springs near Tokyo – though sadly not the famous snow monkey hot springs which are a few hours away.
+The Sessho-seki is so famous in fact that it is even sung about in the Japanese national anthem and is an important part of Nasu’s identity.
+Nasu has some of the best hot springs near Tokyo – though sadly not the famous snow monkey hot springs which are a few hours away.

 Nasu Japan is a big place – and there is so much more to do here than you would think.
 As I’ve already shown, Nasu is much, much more than just the best hot springs near Tokyo – but in case you have more time or you’re just looking for something more, here are the other top things to do in Nasu Japan I could not quite fit in.
 Feel free to let me know if you visit any and drop your opinions for other readers in the comments below!